NGI The Weekly Gas Market Report

-Former Vice President Al Gore came back to Washington, DC, on Wednesday, not to announce any future election plans, but rather to appear before his former colleagues and testify about an issue he first held hearings on as a congressman from Tennessee 20 years ago: global warming.
+Former Vice President Al Gore last week was back on Capitol Hill, not to announce any future election plans, but rather to appear before his former colleagues and testify about an issue he first held hearings on as a congressman from Tennessee 20 years ago: global warming.

-Gore spent the morning before a joint hearing of the House Energy and Commerce Committee and the Science and Technology Committee, then crossed Capitol Hill in the afternoon to appear before the Senate Environment and Public Works Committee.
+Gore spent one day testifying about global warming, first before a joint hearing of the House Energy and Commerce Committee and the Science and Technology Committee and then the Senate Environment and Public Works Committee.
 His testimony comes as Congress tackles an agenda that includes at least a dozen climate change-related bills.

 Gore advised the lawmakers to consider cutting carbon dioxide (CO2) emissions and other global warming gases by 90% by 2050 to prevent a worldwide crisis.
 He said to do that, there should be a ban on any new coal-burning power plants that lack state-of-the-art controls to capture gases.
 He also foresees growth among small-scale electricity producers to replace coal.